Accessibility

 Ability Pass

-Visitors with intellectual, physical and/or developmental disabilities who are accompanied by a caregiver receive discounted general admission, and discounted admission for the OtterBox Digital Dome Theater, and free admission for their caregiver.
-Ability passes can also be purchased as a pre-loaded card for organizations.
+Visitors with intellectual, physical and/or developmental disabilities who are accompanied by a caregiver receive discounted general admission, discounted admission for the OtterBox Digital Dome Theater, and free admission for their caregiver.
+Ability passes can also be purchased and saved to an account.

 Service dogs